Because…Jack.

 “Your life will be filled with pain and suffering.”

 As I mentioned earlier, I can empathize with receiving unexpected news.
-We all respond differently to circumstances and a lot of that is impacted by our life experiences up until that time.
-But I can’t help point out that the view and opinions of others heavily impacts and influences our response.
+We all respond differently to circumstances, and a lot of that is impacted by our life experiences up until that time.
+But I can’t help but point out that the view and opinions of others heavily impacts and influences our response.

 “You won’t want to connect with other parents, because they will persuade you differently.”

-But before this narrative around Down syndrome was created, society has impacted how we view (measure) others.
-We do it everyday, almost every conversation.
+But before this narrative around Down syndrome was created, society had impacted how we view (measure) others.
+We do it every day, almost every conversation.
 Emphasizing WHAT we do, rather than WHO we are.
 Compiling the notion that WHAT a person accomplishes brings value to life, versus WHO you were created to be.
 Easily defining and determining if a life has worth or is worthy of it, listing accomplishments and achievements, labeling each other with words of smart and gifted, instead of attributes of caring, compassionate, and loving.
 But really, who needs those anyway?
 The world has too much love, right?

 Here’s a glimpse into one mom’s experience (which is all too common).